imp1sh/ansible_managemynetwork/roles/ansible_nftables/README.md

 - nftablesopenhost
 - nftablesopengroup

-For the hosts just put the rules into the host vars, e.g. in host_vars/hostname.yml For definitions on ansible group level ideally put it in something like group_vars/allhosts.yml.
+For the hosts just put the rules into the host vars, e.g. in host_vars/*hostname*.yml For definitions on ansible group level ideally put it in something like group_vars/all.yml.
 Those are example variable definitions:
 ```
 nftablesopengroup:
-  allhosts:
+  all:
   - dport: "22"
     family: 6
     saddr: "{ {{ ipv6_bla_siteA }}, {{ ipv6_bla_siteB }}, {{ ipv6_bla_siteC }} }"